Skip navigation.

 about andrew

 Wong, an avid traveler who enjoys learning new cultures and experiencing them firsthand, hails from Malaysia.
-He has had the privilege of experiencing life in South East and Central Asia and in Papua New Guinea.
-Now as a student in the United States, he has had the opportunity to visit more than seventeen major cities located on the Eastern and Western coasts of the United States, the Midwest, the South, and even Hawaii.
+He has had the privilege of experiencing life in South East Asia and in Papua New Guinea.
+As a student in the United States and later as a working professional, he has had the opportunity to visit more than nineteen major cities located throughout the United States including Hawaii.

-A self-proclaimed “Mac head”, Wong’s personal and professional passions revolve around the cutting-edge application of Apple’s Mac OS X and the exploration and research into the techniques and benefits of designing with web standards.
-He also enjoys working out, fine dining, reading, and writing during his leisure hours.
+A self-proclaimed “Mac head”, Wong’s personal and professional passions revolve around evangelizing the cutting-edge application of Apple’s Mac OS X professionally and for the home.
+He enjoys the exploration and research into the techniques and benefits of designing with web standards and promoting excellence in user experience.
+In leisure, he also enjoys working out, fine dining, reading, and writing.

 relevant education